csc-training/elements-of-hpc/parallel-computing-concepts/types-of-problems.md

 In *trivially parallel* algorithms there is very little (or no) interaction between subtasks.
-In the example of Alice and Bob, interaction is needed in distributing the work and in combining the partial sums.
-However, during the computing of the individual partial sums no interaction is needed, and the algorithm can be considered trivially parallel.
+In the example of Alice and Bob, interaction is needed to distribute the work and to combine the partial sums.
+However, during the computing of the individual partial sums, no interaction is needed, and the algorithm can be considered trivially parallel.
 If the problem would be different and Alice would need to interact regularly with Bob during her computations, it would be considered a *tighly coupled* algorithm instead (e.g. solving a